jmcuneo/a1-gettingstarted/README.md

 This project shows ...

 ## Technical Achievements
-- **Styled page with CSS**: I created a styles.css file that contains styling information for body, p, h1, h2, h3, ul, and li.
+- **Styled page with CSS**: I created a styles.css file that contains styling information for multiple elements.
 See the file itself for additional details.
   - body: added background color
-  - p: added text color
+  - p: added text color and font
-  - h1: added text color, text size, and different font
+  - h1, h2, summary: added text color, text size, and different font
+  - details: spacing
-  - h2: added text color, text size, and different font
+  - li: text alignment, color, and font
-  - h3: added text color, text size, and text style
+  - footer: text size, color, and alignment
-  - ul: background color
-  - li: text alignment and color
+  - button: color, alignment, and bordering
+  - video: display location

+- **JavaScript Animation**: Video plays when a button is pressed.
+Disappears after playing.
+See test.js for details.

+- **Other HTML Tags**: In addition to the tags originally contained in the file, I added a few new ones.
+  - div
+  - details
+  - summary
+  - footer
+  - button
+  - video

 ## Design Achievements
 - **Created and Used an Adobe Color Palette**: I created a color wheel using color.adobe.com and used the colors in my website.
 I used Monochromatic color harmony on the RGB color wheel.
 A screenshot is pictured below.